Partial Knee Replacement

 Minimally Invasive Knee Surgery: Partial Knee Replacement

-Many patients my be eligible for a minimally invasive approach to knee replacement that preserves healthy bone and can potentially provide a more natural feeling implant.
+Many patients may be well suited for a minimally invasive approach to knee replacement that preserves healthy bone and can potentially provide a more natural feeling implant.
 When arthritis is confined to a single compartment within the knee, partial knee replacement (unicompartmental knee arthroplasty) may be a viable solution.
 This approach is preferred for patients who still want to pursue an active lifestyle after removal of the arthritic knee tissue.

 How Partial Knee Replacement Differs from Total Knee Replacement

-Partial knee replacement is similar to total knee replacement; however, instead of replacing the entire knee joint, the orthopedic surgeon will instead resurface only the arthritic compartment and leave the healthy bone intact.
-The surgeon then inserts the implant, which is significantly smaller than a total knee implant.
+Partial knee replacement is similar to total knee replacement; however, instead of replacing the entire knee joint surface, Dr. Pritchett will instead resurface only the arthritic compartment and leave the healthy parts of the knee intact.
+He then inserts the implant, which is significantly smaller than a total knee implant.

 Patients who are candidates for partial knee replacement should be: